osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/content/troubleshooting/troubleshoot-pi-adapter-for-azure-event-hubs.md

 3. If the adapter is performing suboptimal, navigate to <xref:PIAdapterForAzureEventHubsClientSettingsConfiguration> and review the configuration for any custom values that override default settings.
 Default client settings fit most use cases, so customized settings are more likely to cause issues.

-4. Navigate to <xref:EgressEndpointsConfiguration>.
+4. Navigate to [Egress Endpoints Configuration](xref:EgressEndpointsConfiguration).
 For each configured endpoint, verify that the **Endpoint** and authentication properties are correct.

     * For a PI server endpoint, verify **UserName** and **Password**.
     * For an ADH endpoint, verify **ClientId** and **ClientSecret**.